rails/jbuilder/README.md

 # => [ { "id": 1, "name": "David" }, { "id": 2, "name": "Jamie" } ]
 ```

-You can either use JStreamer stand-alone or directly as an ActionView template
+You can either use TurboStreamer stand-alone or directly as an ActionView template
 language.
-When required in Rails, you can create views ala show.json.jstreamer
+When required in Rails, you can create views ala show.json.streamer
 (the json is already yielded):

 ``` ruby